Venezuela announces new currency system, large devaluation seen

 Equities investors face billions of dollars in write-downs by U.S. corporations with exposure to Venezuela, as many have been unable to repatriate bolivars back into dollars due to delays in the currency controls.

-Others foreign companies with notable exposure to Venezuela include Spain's Telefonica and Germany drugmaker Bayer.
+Others foreign companies with notable exposure to Venezuela include Spain's Telefonica (TEF.MC) and Germany drugmaker Bayer (BAYGn.DE).

-Some companies have already taken charges on their Venezuela exposure, including Kimberly Clark, Ford and Schlumberger.
+Some companies have already taken charges on their Venezuela exposure, including Kimberly Clark (KMB.N), Ford (F.N) and Schlumberger (SLB.N).
 General Motors last week said in its annual report that instability in Venezuela could lead to a $900 million hit to earnings.

 (Additional reporting by Deisy Buitrago in Caracas, Daniel Burns in New York and; Tim McLaughlin in Boston; Editing by Andrew Cawthorne)